lucianact/portuguese_sentiment_analysis/README.md

 ## Features

-1. Enter a text and get a sentiment prediction (Positive, Negative, Neutral, Sarcastic)
+1. Enter a text and get a sentiment prediction
-2. Provide feedback to improve future models
+2. User can provide feedback to improve future models
-3. Store feedback for retraining
+3. Database stores feedback for retraining

 ## Tech Stack